mathworks/open-gravitational-wave-data-matlab/README.md

 The Gravitational Wave Open Science Center (GWOSC) is a public repository of gravitational wave events and experimental sessions from LIGO, Virgo and Kagra for the community.
 It can be accessed at [https://gwosc.org/](https://gwosc.org/).
 [Here](https://gwosc.org/eventapi/html/GWTC/) is a list of available GW events from GWOSC.

 **For advanced users** A detailed guide to the GWOSC API can be found [here](https://gwosc.org/apidocs/).
-To access the REST API use the MATLAB [webread](https://www.mathworks.com/help/matlab/ref/webread.html)function
+To access the REST API use the MATLAB [webread](https://www.mathworks.com/help/matlab/ref/webread.html) function

 ### Required Products
 This tutorial uses the following products